MilanArnaut/landing-page/README.md

 # landing-page
-Landing page for showing css and html in The Odin Project
+Landing page for showing css and html in The Odin Project.